Zheng He Facts

 Another main battle involved Chinese pirates.
 By then there were two brothers surnamed Chen from a fishing village in Guangdong who established a pirate kingdom on the Sumatra island, which made the Strait of Malacca a dangerous place to sail for commercial boats.

 Zheng He was secretly warned to not travel through that area at a particular time by a Chinese man from the pirate kingdom, but the brave admiral somehow believed China had a responsibility to clean up the mass created by Chinese outlaws.
 So he took up the challenge.
 Zheng He’s crew suffered some loss, but won the battle.
-The pirate kingdom was destroyed with the Chen brothers being taken to Nanjing and got beheaded publically.
+The pirate kingdom was destroyed with the Chen brothers being taken to Nanjing and got beheaded publicly.

 Zheng He and a Fishing Village Woman